 Veterans Affairs (VA) provides life insurance for servicemembers because many life insurance policies specifically exclude coverage for deaths due to acts of war or terrorism.
 SGLI covers every situation, and beneficiaries will even receive a death benefit in the event that the servicemember dies by suicide.

 You can have between $50,000 and $400,000 of coverage with SGLI and are automatically signed up for the maximum amount.
-SGLI’s monthly rates are simply $0.07 per $1,000 of death benefit, and you can add traumatic injury protection for $1 per month.
-So, if you had $400,000 of coverage, your monthly premium would be $28 or $29 with traumatic injury protection.
+SGLI’s monthly rates are simply $0.06 per $1,000 of death benefit, and you can add traumatic injury protection for $1 per month.
+So, if you had $400,000 of coverage, your monthly premium would be $25 with traumatic injury protection.

 SGLI also offers the option of accelerating up to 50% of your policy’s death benefit (receiving it while still alive) if either you or your spouse becomes terminally ill.
 This benefit is common, but usually only applies to the policyholder.

 VGLI premiums are only determined by your age and how much coverage you have.
-Other factors such as your tobacco use and weight are not included in the cost.
-While this means VGLI’s life insurance rates are outstanding for overweight smokers with pre-existing medical conditions, they’re either average or high for healthy veterans.
-In addition, premiums increase every 5 years as you enter a new age bracket (such as 30 to 34).
+Other factors, such as your tobacco use and weight, are not included in the cost.
+While this means VGLI’s life insurance rates are outstanding for overweight smokers with preexisting medical conditions, they’re either average or high for healthy veterans.
+In addition, premiums increase every five years as you enter a new age bracket (such as 30 to 34).